nazmul-nhb/nhb-toolbox-docs/docs/utilities/misc/class-methods.md

 function getInstanceMethodNames(cls: Constructor): string[]
 ```

-Returns the sorted names of all instance methods defined directly on the class prototype (excluding inherited members and the constructor).
+Returns the sorted names of all instance methods defined directly on the class prototype (excluding inherited members, getters, and the constructor).

 | Parameter | Type         | Description                                    |
 |-----------|--------------|------------------------------------------------|